 Laser modules like KY-008 (Fig. 2) can also be connected directly to Arduino digital pins.
 This module can draw a current up to 30mA only, so it can be directly powered from an Arduino board.

-You may refer to the use of KY-008 laser module with Arduino from the following link: click here
+You may refer to how to interface the KY-008 laser module with Arduino.

 This link gives not only pin connection details but also Arduino code.
 You can also interface SF02 module directly with Arduino.
 SF02 is a lightweight laser rangefinder used for distance measurements ranging from 0 to 50 metres.
 Another interesting laser module from STMicroelectronics is VL53L0X.
 It works off 2.6-3.5V operating voltage and has I2C interface.